 Why Documentation Matters

-We've all been there — it's 2 AM, there's a critical network outage, and nobody can find the documentation for the affected systems.
-Or worse, the documentation exists but hasn't been updated in three years.
+It's 2 AM, there's a critical network outage, and nobody can find the documentation for the affected systems.
+Or worse, it exists but hasn't been updated in three years.

 Poor documentation is one of the most common yet easily preventable issues in network operations.
 Here are five practices that can make a real difference.